5 min read

 Want to learn more?
 Keep reading for more detailed information on likely, level, and reach schools.

 What is a likely school?
-A likely, or "safety," school is one at which your grades and test scores exceed those of the average admitted student (which is information that can be found on the college's admissions page).
+A likely, or safety, school is one where your grades and test scores exceed those of the average admitted student (this info can be found on the college's admissions page).

 Why?